runtpacket/Struggle-Bus-Labs/README.md

 [Mellow SB2040v1](https://github.com/Mellow-3D/Fly-SB2040)

 Mellow Fly SB2040 V2 released the magic smoke.
 I had just started a print and watched the printer start to home when I saw the smoke.
 Opened up the stealth burner to find a capacitor was missing.
 It looked to be cold soldered.
-This led to a mofsit spewing it's guts.
+This led to a mosfit spewing it's guts.
 Fast replacement thanks to KB3D.

 The Mellow Fly SB2040 v1 and v2 are incompatible with the Chaotics Labs CNC Tap V2.